kubereboot/website/content/en/docs/community.md

 [Link to Recording](https://youtu.be/Yhz3XDzkOn8)

-Attending :
+Attendees :
-  - Ckotzbauer
+  - Christian Kotzbauer
-  - Evrardjp
+  - Daniel Holbach
-  - Dholbach
+  - Jean-Philippe Evrard

 Agenda/Notes:
   - Introductions: who are you, what would you like to see in kured?